qdrant/go-client/CONTRIBUTING.md

 git push --tags
 ```

-OR

-Do a release at https://github.com/qdrant/go-client/releases with notes.
+5. Optionally, do a release at https://github.com/qdrant/go-client/releases from the tag with notes.